bdelacretaz/sling-oak-playground/README.md

 See Chetan's Groovy script examples at https://gist.github.com/chetanmeh/3748614

-Here's a slightly one that works on this setup with the curl loop shown below:
+Here's a slightly modified example that works on this setup with the curl loop shown below:

     //Logs in using SlingRepository service and opens a session